-Notice of Construction Application Fluid Motion LLC, Arlington Washington
+Notice of Construction Application Report Fluid Motion Proposed Facility, Auburn, WA

-A detailed worksheet for potential emissions is provided in Appendix B. Hourly emissions were calculated based on 6,240 hours per year of operation.
-The maximum daily potential TAP emissions are based on 24 hours per day of operation.
-In Table 2, maximum potential TAP emissions from planned operations in Building 10 are compared with the applicable small quantity emission rates (SQERs) from WAC 173-460-150.
+Detailed potential emission calculations are provided as Appendix B. Hourly average emissions were calculated using the annual emission totals shown in Table 1, 6,240 hours per year of operation, and the assumption that manufacturing operations are uniform throughout the year.
+The maximum potential daily TAP emissions were calculated by multiplying the hourly average emission rate by 24 hours per day.
+In Table 2 below, maximum potential TAP emissions are compared with the applicable small quantity emission rates (SQERs) from WAC 173-460-150.